 Submissions solicited below will be reviewed by the program committee based on relevance, significance, rigor, novelty, replicability, and quality.
 In some cases, submissions that have been accepted will be subject to shepherding by a designated committee member.

-- Posters [Submission deadline April 23].
+Submission deadline May 3].
 These are an excellent opportunity to present recent research or practice ideas, findings, experiences, and challenges across agile and lean software development.